BenjaminTuckerInstitute/Liberty/2/1/liberty.md

 Literature is about to be enriched by an unexpected treasure.
 Proudhon's family lately discovered among the manuscripts of that celebrated publicist a posthumous work, entitled, "Ceasarian and History."
 It is already in press, and will doubtless be before the public in a very short time.
 The eagerness with which the people of Continental Europe buy and read the works of Proudhon is highly creditable to them, and it will not be our fault if, before many years, the English speaking-peoples do not have a chance to similarly honor themselves.
 Neither France nor the whole world can cherish too carefully every word that was written by him whom the next century will probably rank as the foremost man of this.

 General Ben Butler has the reputation of possessing a large amount of cheek, but he is by no means the cheekiest of the candidates for governor between whom Massachusetts voters are to choose this fall.
 The palm in that respect is unquestionably borne off by the most honest and estimable of them all, Charles Almy, of New Bedford, the candidate of the Prohibitory party, who, with an unapproachable sublimity of inconsistency, declares, in a letter accepting the nomination of a party which proposes to decide what men shall and shall not drink, that "the minimum of organized government and the maximum of self-government is to be encouraged."
-This is vir tually a proposition to encourage men to govern themselves by prohibiting them from doing so, and is a fine specimen of the humors of politics.
+This is virtually a proposition to encourage men to govern themselves by prohibiting them from doing so, and is a fine specimen of the humors of politics.

 The Providence "Journal" gave the last number of Liberty a half-column of attention, for which we are its debtor.
 Among other comments, it said, after quoting some of our criticisms of the State: "We do not think that the Rhode Island 'reformers' are quite educated up to this standard."
 How this may be we do not know.
 The "Journal" ought to be better posted than ourselves concerning the educational status of Rhode Island reformers.
 But this we can say,— that, after Massachusetts, Rhode Island is the banner state on our subscription list, and that no other city in the Union takes as many copies of Liberty as Providence itself.
 We are rapidly developing Anarchists in Little Rhody's bosom, and creating a constituency of very lively neighbors for the arrogant thieves who rule her through the columns of the "Journal."